imkhoibui/brain-tumor-classification/README.md

 The dataset already provides us with 3 separate folders - train, valid, and test; each with its own COCO annotation file.

+## Approach
+# Preprocessing the images

+# Working with annotation files

+# Transfer learning the model using EfficientNet

+#

 ## Acknowledgement
 This project is based on an approach proposed by Nature's Scientific Report - *Detection and classification of brain tumors using hybrid deep